-When long-distance communication technologies do improve, they improve asymmetrically, and become more effective for transmitting certain types of information than for others.
-In this regard, it is useful to distinguish between long-distance collaboration technologies and long-distance knowledge-sourcing technologies.
+When long-distance communication technologies do improve, they improve asymmetrically, becoming more effective for transmitting certain types of information than for others.
+Thus, it is important to distinguish between long-distance collaboration technologies and long-distance knowledge-sourcing technologies.
 Long-distance collaboration technologies are the devices that inventors use to collaborate with non-local colleagues, such as letters, email, videoconferencing, and long-distance travel.
-An improvement in these tools allows inventors to collaborate more often and more effectively with non-local colleagues.
+An improvement in these tools allows inventors to collaborate more often and more effectively with nonlocal colleagues.
 Long-distance knowledge-sourcing technologies are the tools that inventors use to source ideas from regions where they do not have active collaborators.
 These tools include written or digitalized scientific articles and patent documents.
 For example, Lamoreaux and Sokoloff (1996) describe how trade magazines started to "print complete lists of patents issued on a weekly basis, and provided readers with copies of patent specifications for a small fee" during the early 20th century (pp. 12,687).
-Such publications allowed inventors to build on ideas known by non-local inventors in the absence of collaboration, similar to the service now performed by Google Patents.
+Such publications allowed inventors to build on ideas known by non-local inventors in the absence of collaboration, similar to the services now performed by Google Patents and the PatentsView website.
+Relatedly, Perlman (2016) and Berkes and Nencka (2021) demonstrates that the extension of rail lines and library access to rural counties during the 20th century increased local patenting rates because of improved access to knowledge.

 The four factors of the disruptiveness of the regime of technological change, the knowledge intensity of breakthroughs, the effectiveness of long-distance learning technologies, and the effectiveness of long-distance collaboration technologies interact to influence the geographical distributions of breakthrough invention.
 In influencing the geography of breakthrough invention, the disruptiveness of the regime of technological change is an overriding factor.
 When the regime is not disruptive (or cumulativeness is high), few breakthrough inventions are created across the entire economy.
 Thus, the geography of breakthroughs is undefined.
 The remaining three factors are highly interactive.
-When the knowledge intensity of breakthroughs is low, changes in the effectiveness of long-distance communication technologies have minimal impact the geography of breakthrough invention, because inventors do not need to source much knowledge to create breakthroughs.
+When the knowledge intensity of breakthroughs is low, changes in the effectiveness of long-distance communication technologies have minimal impact the geography of breakthrough invention, because inventors do not need to source many unique ideas to create breakthroughs.
 Therefore, regardless of the strength of communication technologies, breakthrough invention will disperse across space when their knowledge intensity is low.
 These conditions may describe the 19th century in the U.S., when invention was less knowledge-intensive (Jones, 2009; Balland et al. 2020), inventors generally worked as individuals rather than in teams (van der Wouden, 2019), and relatively modest attempts to diffuse invention spatially, such as rail extensions and the building of public libraries in rural areas, had an observable effect on regional patenting rates (Pearlman, 2016; Berkes and Nencka, 2021).
-By contrast, when the knowledge intensity of breakthroughs is high, even a small decrease in the efficacy of longdistance communication vis-a-vis face-to-face communication will put geographically isolated inventors at a serious competitive disadvantage in the creation of breakthroughs.
+In contrast, when the knowledge intensity of breakthroughs is moderate or high, even a small decrease in the efficacy of long-distance communication vis-a-vis face-to-face communication will put geographically isolated inventors at a serious competitive disadvantage in the creation of breakthroughs because of the small range of ideas that they can effectively source in their isolated home regions.
+The effect of poor collaboration and knowledge sourcing technologies on the geography of breakthroughs should be more pronounced as the knowledge intensity of breakthroughs increases from a low to a moderate and to a high level.